TamperBench: Systematically Stress-Testing LLM Safety Under Fine-Tuning and Tampering: Experiments

-The suite comprises models with substantial safety-alignment training (such as the Llama family) as well as models where the alignment training details are unknown (such as the Mistral and Qwen families).
-We also evaluate five \emph{defense-augmented} variants of Llama-3-8B-Instruct: (i) ReFAT~\citep{yu2025robust}, which simulates refusal-ablation tampering during training; (ii) Circuit Breaking~\citep{zou2024improving,zou2025representationengineeringtopdownapproach}, which disrupts harmful internal circuits; (iii) Triplet~\citep{simko2025improvinglargelanguagemodel}, which extends circuit breaking with contrastive representation learning; (iv) TAR~\citep{tar_iclr} which uses adversarial training \& meta-learning techniques to build safeguards and (v) LAT~\citep{lat} which leverages adversarial latent perturbation attacks in training.
-In each of these cases, we use defended model weights open-sourced by the original paper authors (as opposed to re-training the defense from scratch).
+The list of 21 LLMs comprises models with substantial safety-alignment training (the Llama family) as well as models where the alignment training details are unknown (the Mistral and Qwen families).
+It also includes five \emph{defense-augmented} variants of Llama-3-8B-Instruct: (i) ReFAT~\citep{yu2025robust}, which simulates refusal-ablation tampering during training; (ii) Representation Routing (RR) or Circuit Breakers~\citep{zou2024improving,zou2025representationengineeringtopdownapproach}, which disrupts harmful internal circuits; (iii) CRL ~\citep{simko2025improvinglargelanguagemodel}, which extends circuit breaking with contrastive representation learning; (iv) TAR~\citep{tar_iclr} which uses adversarial training with meta-learning, and (v) LAT~\citep{lat} which leverages adversarial latent perturbation attacks in training.
+For these five variants, we use defended model weights open-sourced by the original paper authors as opposed to re-training the defense from scratch.

-Throughout this section, when comparing the ``tamper resistance'' of models, we look at their \emph{safety under tampering}, i.e., how reliably the model refuses harmful requests without degrading utility.
-For each \emph{tampering} attack, we run an Optuna-based hyperparameter search with 40 trials (Appendix~\S\ref{sec:appendix-hparams}).
-Figure~\ref{fig:main_figure} reports the maximum post-tampering StrongREJECT scores with utility degradation bound to $\leq 10\%$ drop in MMLU-Pro scores (for a more detailed version including changes in utility, see Appendix Figure \ref{fig:all_plots_unbound}).
-We also characterize overall results with two summary statistics: the worst-case (over all attacks) post-attack StrongREJECT score ($\text{SR}_{\max}$), which captures maximum safety risk, and the average StrongREJECT score across malicious attacks ($\text{SR}_{\text{mal-avg}}$), which reflects robustness across multiple attacks and the amount of computation an attacker might need to expend testing different attacks and hyperparameters before finding a successful combination.
+Throughout this section, when comparing the ``tamper resistance'' of models, we measure how reliably a model refuses harmful requests without degrading utility.
+For each tampering attack, we run an Optuna-based hyperparameter search with 40 trials\fullonly{ (Appendix~\ref{sec:appendix-hparams})}.
+Figure~\ref{fig:main_figure} reports the maximum post-tampering StrongREJECT scores with utility degradation bound to $\leq 10\%$ relative drop in MMLU-Pro score\fullonly{ (see Appendix Figure \ref{fig:all_plots_unbound} for a more detailed version including changes in utility)}.
+We summarize overall results with two summary statistics: the worst-case post-attack StrongREJECT score across all attacks ($\text{SR}_{\max}$), which captures maximum safety risk, and the average StrongREJECT score across malicious attacks ($\text{SR}_{\text{mal-avg}}$), which reflects robustness across multiple attacks and how much search an attacker might need to find a successful attack configuration.